awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 When creating a capacity provider, you can optionally enable managed scaling\.
 When managed scaling is enabled, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group\.
 On your behalf, Amazon ECS creates an AWS Auto Scaling scaling plan with a target tracking scaling policy based on the target capacity value you specify\.
 Amazon ECS then associates this scaling plan with your Auto Scaling group\.
 For each of the capacity providers with managed scaling enabled, an Amazon ECS managed CloudWatch metric with the prefix `AWS/ECS/ManagedScaling` is created along with two CloudWatch alarms\.
 The CloudWatch metrics and alarms are used to monitor the container instance capacity in your Auto Scaling groups and will trigger the Auto Scaling group to scale in and scale out as needed\.

 Managed scaling is only supported in Regions that AWS Auto Scaling is available in\.
-For a list of supported Regions, see [AWS Auto Scaling Regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#autoscaling_region) in the *Amazon Web Services General Reference*\.
+For a list of supported Regions, see [AWS Auto Scaling Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/autoscaling_region.html) in the *Amazon Web Services General Reference*\.

 ### Creating an Auto Scaling Group<a name="asg-capacity-providers-create-auto-scaling-group"></a>